© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Raise Howe cairn is a scheduled monument protected by Historic England under reference 1007586.
 View the official record →

-Raise Howe cairn is a Bronze Age burial monument situated in Westmorland in the Lake District region of north-west England.
+Raise Howe is a Neolithic or Early Bronze Age burial cairn located in Westmorland in the English Lake District.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007586.

 Raise Howe cairn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007586.